The goose and the golden egg: Aesop’s lesson on Effectiveness for Investors and Entrepreneurs

 B) Our most important financial asset is our capacity to earn.
 If we don’t continually invest in improving it (PC), we limit our options; we limit our capacity to produce golden eggs.

-Coveys definitely enrich and details the moral of this Aesop’s tale that is extremely relevant and in line with my Financial Approach of Sweating your Assets:
+Coveys definitely enrich and details the moral of this Aesop’s tale is extremely relevant and in line with my Financial Approach of Sweating your Assets:

 - Invest in yourself and improve your earning capacity (increase your production capacity); you are your first Goose;